This post was updated on August 20th, 2021

-If you have found it hard to difficult to motivate yourself during quarantine, you’re not alone.
+If you have found it hard to difficult to motivate yourself during the last year, you’re not alone.
 But getting your body moving is extremely important now during this global health crisis than ever, especially if you are working from home and moving solely from your bed, to your desk chair, to the couch, and then back to your bed.

 Many studies have shown the importance of getting up from your desk to stretch your body throughout the day.
 This period of working remotely is the perfect time to get yourself in a routine of doing good things for your body, like giving it breaks from sitting down.

 If you pay attention to the online exercise community at all, you have probably heard of HIIT workouts, which stand for high-intensity interval training.
 Popular HIIT workouts include the seven-minute workout and the 23-minute workout.
-But a new study shows that you might need way less time to get an effective workout in.
+But more and more studies are proving that you might need way less time to get an effective workout in.
 Like way less.

 You might only need four seconds to see results